matthewjibben/DND-dice-counter/README.txt

 Future features to add:
 I plan to add a gui for user input using the 'tkinter' library, and have a graphical display of the results using 'matplotlib.pyplot'
+(completed)
+possibly display the probabilities of each roll as a pie chart, or list all values and their percent probabilities